phongduong/my-portfolio/data/posts/you-can’t-plant-a-tree-and-expect-it-to-grow-like-a-beanstalk-overnight.md

 ---
-title: You can’t plant a tree and expect that it grows like a beanstalk overnight
+title: Be patience with everything
-description: Be patience with everything
+description: You can’t plant a seed and expect that it grows into a beanstalk overnight
 date: 2020-10-02T07:45:08.468Z
 tag: personal
 ---